 - Research the area you’ll be staying in.
 Is the country allergy‑aware?
 Will allergen‑free food be available?
 Plan to ship or bring your own food if necessary.

 While you're there:

-- Tell your traveling companions about your severe allergy.
-Make sure they know where you keep your EpiPen® Auto‑Injectors and how to use one in case you’re unable to administer the medicine yourself.
+- Tell your traveling companions about your severe allergy or if you have any children with severe allergies.
+Make sure they know where you keep your EpiPen® and/or EpiPen Jr® Auto‑Injectors and how to use one in case you’re unable to administer the medicine yourself.
 Order an additional EpiPen® Trainer for free if needed.

 - Locate the closest hospital and know how to get there.
 Determine the local phone number for emergency services.